forentfraps/Y.Music-AIMP-intergration/README.md

 ### Usage
 The first lauch may take a while (to set up folders), however, all the next ones will be quite quick

-The interface is in russian, because the tool was designed for russian music service, although if you check the code, it becomes quite trivial what is what

 Script is written to work in synergy with AIMP, thus you require it.
 (I was using 3.x.x version, should work fine with any other version)

 Most of the inspiration and api requests were taken from https://github.com/MarshalX/yandex-music-api (huge thanks)